money-on-chain/OMoC-Node/servers/README.md

     Timeout used when requesting signatures fom other oracles.

-- ORACLE_STAKE_LIMIT_MULTIPLICATOR = 2

-    This parameter is used to limit the difference in participation between the Oracles.
-The maximum stake taken into consideration to choose the selected Oracle is the minimum stake multiplied by this factor (even if some oracle has more stake).

 - ORACLE_COIN_PAIR_FILTER =[ "BTCUSD", "RIFUSD" ]

     This can be used to limit the coin pairs that the Oracle monitors.
 The missing coin pairs are ignored